 Kohler Co.
-Celebrates 150 Years of Bold Moves, Creativity, and Impact While Shaping the Next 150 Years of Its Iconic KOHLER Brand
+Celebrates 150 Years of Bold Moves, Creativity, and Impact While Shaping the Next 150 Years of Its Iconic Kohler Brand

-Global firm rallies around Brand Pillars - Design, Innovation, Wellness, and Sustainability

-KOHLER, Wis., Jan.
-26, 2023 /PRNewswire/ -- Kohler Co., founded in 1873, has forged a legacy of creating industry-transforming innovations for kitchen and bath spaces, energy resiliency products, luxury hospitality experiences, and major championship golf.
+KOHLER, WI / ACCESSWIRE / January 27, 2023 / Kohler Co., founded in 1873, has forged a legacy of creating industry-transforming innovations for kitchen and bath spaces, energy resiliency products, luxury hospitality experiences, and major championship golf.
 Creativity and leading-edge design are the heart and soul of the KOHLER brand ethos and mission of gracious living.

 Kohler's teams of bold creators around the world are the foundation of the iconic KOHLER brand, along with consumers and trade communities who bring the company's products to life in creative and artistic ways.
 As Kohler embarks on its 150th anniversary, the global organization invites all associates, partners, and customers to participate in the celebration through a series of special events and activations around the world, including limited-edition product releases, commemorative apparel, and storytelling through digital content - all captured under the anniversary theme of Come All Creators.